jmarcelonunes/swapi-answers/README.md

 ```
 http://localhost:3333/downloads/csv
 ```
-At this point you will get the csv file with all the answers to the following questions:
+At this point, the CSV file will be downloaded containing all the answers to the following questions:
 ```
 What's the name of the first ever Star Wars film?
 Which species live less on avarage?